Run Custom Tasks with a Project

-This example shows how to apply a custom task to a set of files managed by Simulink® Project.
-The example custom task analyzes the Simulink models which are in the project, reporting the number of blocks in each model.
+This example shows how to apply a custom task to a set of files managed by project.
+The custom task in this example analyzes the Simulink® models in the project and reports the number of blocks in each model.

 You define a custom task with a MATLAB® function.
 The example Airframe project contains example custom tasks in the custom_tasks folder.